RonMcKay/OODRetrieval/README.md

 ![Image of an embedding space](./embedding_space_density.png)

+This repository supplies the code to the paper 'Detection and Retrieval of Out-of-Distribution Objects in Semantic Segmentation'.
+Please have a look at the [paper](https://arxiv.org/abs/2005.06831) or our [presentation](https://youtu.be/T6rrAE47CFw).

 DeepLabV3+ model and pretrained cityscapes weights are from [NVIDIA's Semantic Segmentation]( https://github.com/NVIDIA/semantic-segmentation) repository.\
 The original MetaSeg Code can be found in the repository to the paper [Prediction Error Meta Classification in Semantic Segmentation:
 Detection via Aggregated Dispersion Measures of Softmax Probabilites](https://github.com/mrottmann/MetaSeg).

 #### DeepLabv3+ Model and Datasets